 Abstract

-In this second paper, this study promotes collaborations between approaches developed in geohistory, history, geomatics and human geography to better reflect the complexity of our world.
-We reconstruct the gradual changes affecting the Francolí delta front and the harbour of Tarragona during the last two centuries and determine the causes of these evolutions.
-This work is based on GIS analyses of old maps mostly produced by the Spanish or the port authorities through time.
-The main outcomes are represented in using timelines reflecting the temporal trajectories of the Francolí-Tarragona hybrid urban delta.
+In this second paper, we reconstruct the gradual changes affecting the Francolí delta-front and the harbour of Tarragona during the last two centuries and we determine the causes of these evolutions.
+This work is based on GIS analyses of old maps mostly produced by the Spanish authorities or by port authorities through time.
+It promotes collaborations between approaches developed in geohistory, history, geomatics and human geography to better reflect the complexity of our world.
+The main outcomes are represented by timelines reflecting the temporal trajectories of the Francolí-Tarragona hybrid urban delta.
 Since 1790, major changes characterise the interactions between the Francolí delta and the port city of Tarragona.
 Inland, the urban sprawl increased during this period and the harbour of Tarragona expanded offshore towards the occupation of the whole Bay of Tarragona including the whole front of the Francolí delta.
-In consequence, the nature-dominated delta of the Francolí is turning into a delta constrained by human activities.
-The port city developed land- and seawards connectivity promoting its integration into a global economy while the source-to-sink path of the sediment from the Francolí river to the sea is now segmented by the harbour basin.
-In consequence, sand nourishment is conducted on the surrounding disconnected beach.
-This study demonstrates the difficult coexistence between the development of the engineered harbour and the preservation of the sediment transfer processes.
+Consequently, the natural delta of the Francolí gradually turned into a delta constrained by human activities.
+The port city developed land- and seaward connectivity, promoting its integration into a global economy while the source-to-sink path of the sediment from the Francolí river to the sea is now segmented by the harbour basins.
+Consequently, sand nourishment is conducted on the surrounding disconnected beaches.
+This study demonstrates that sediment transfer processes are of paramount importance for the sustainability of port operations.

 Figure captions